Tuhovishta: Sport

-Football Club "Granichar" - Tuhovishta

 "Granichar" - Tuhovishta was registered in 1976 and created by the idea of local residents such as Mizamidin Sinanov who is also the first coach of the team, Gosho Temendzhiyski, a teacher from the town of Gotse Delchev, Valkov, head of the outpost, who helps to make the playground, Stoicho Gabrovski, teacher from Dupnitsa and many others.
 Team's name "Granichar" is inherited from the cultural center in the village, which is also called "Granichar".

 Before Tuhovishta had an official team, the best players were taken in the neighbor villages, such as Slashten and Valkosel, where they were trained and now are at the base of Granichar.
 In the early years, teams of soldiers from the outpost played in the team.
 The strongest moment of the team was in the early 80s.
 Only 5 years after its creation, the team quickly rose to top positions, thanks to teachers, soldiers and residents of the village, players in the team.
 Some of the first players were Ahmed Kyoibashiev, Bekir Bekirov, Aliosman Kotelov, Mehmed Kyoibashiev and others.

 In 2000, the team ceases to exist due to financial reasons.
 In 2009 the team was registered again by the initiative of local residents and sponsoring of the Tuhovishtan immigrant Mehmed Kasapov.

 The team's president up today is Emin Mustafov Yumerov.